 Impostor begins with strength and culminates with a couple of interesting enough twists, but the bulk of the middle suffers a lot of little engaging action and, quite honestly, a boring pace.

 Gary Sinise is ideal as both the empathetic victim and the maker of raised eyebrows, but his histrionic quality isn't enough to rescue this film from oblivion.

-The best thing about Screamers, besides the music lover, weird-badass Peter Weller character, are its small details, like the VR scenes scored with heavy metal solos or the low-budget android extras that attract genuine laughter by the cute-but-not-enough art department's effort.
+The best things about Screamers, besides the music-loving, weird-badass Peter Weller character, are its small details, like the VR scenes scored with heavy metal solos or the low-budget android extras that attract genuine laughter by the cute-but-not-enough art department's effort.

-The rest of the movie is full of too many expected twists, cheap FX worthy of a SyFy's unappreciated movie and an ending that is supposed to be scary but really is some great piece of unintentional comedy.
+The rest of the film is full of too many expected twists, cheap FX worthy of an unappreciated SyFy movie and an ending that is supposed to be scary but really is some great piece of unintentional comedy.